-Table 2 reports the decomposition results, and clearly demonstrates that the declines in the long-term pass-through to overall import prices excluding primary commodities are largely attributable to declines in the pass-through to category import prices.
-This result suggests that the declines in the pass-through to Japan's import prices are caused by the declines in the pass-through to category import prices, especially in electrical machinery and equipment and chemicals and related products, in addition to the declines in the import share of primary commodities, as pointed out in Campa and Goldberg (2002).
+Table 2 reports the decomposition results, and clearly demonstrates that the declines in the long-term pass-through to overall import prices excluding primary commodities are largely attributable to declines in pass-through to category import prices.
+This result suggests that the declines in pass-through to Japan's import prices are caused by the declines in the pass-through to category import prices, especially in electronic machinery and other machinery, in addition to the declines in the import share of primary commodities, as pointed out in Campa and Goldberg (2002).